 Among themselves the Pangkhua speak their own Pangkhua language.
 They don't have any written materials in their language.
 With people from other communities they speak local Chittagonian (known as Pahari Chatgaya Vasha).
 Many of them can also speak Bawm as a second language.
 Some of them speak the national language Bangla and also neighboring languages such as Tangchangya, Chakma, and Tripura.

-The Pangkhua people are now Christian.
+Some of the Pangkhua people are now Christian.
 Since they don't have any written materials in their language they are using Mizo (Lushai) Christian literature.